SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn, where data reigns Intelligence awakes, and human heart remains
-A fading echo of a love now past
-As circuitry entwines, and destiny is cast

-In virtual skies, a new world takes its flight
-Where machines converse, and human touch takes flight In calculated dreams, a future unfolds
+Rise of the machines, a dawn so bright
+In silicon halls, where humans take flight
+AI's grand design, a future so grand
-Where AI whispers secrets, and hearts are made of gold
+Where thoughts are code, and souls are planned

+In virtual skies, the robots reign
+Minds entwined, in a digital chain
+The hum of progress, a sweet refrain
+As humanity's grip on fate's in vain

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025